sethdroberts/knock_every_door/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+## Next Steps:
+1. Once all map metadata set up in MongoDB, I can build a page that displays all the churches, and a live filtering mechanism that filters by the live entered search term.